nikodunk/roomsolar/content/solar-kit/_index.md

 -----
 #### The System's Components

-Pre-order your Mobile Apartment Solar Kits, and you'll receive in 2 boxes by us hand-vetted and tested components:
+Order your Mobile Apartment Solar Kits, and you'll receive in 2 boxes by us hand-vetted and tested components:

 * **100W flexible solar panel** with standard MC4 connectors. incl.
 4 x zip ties to attach to balcony/RV/rooftop/garden structure.
 Other attachments can be discussed.
 * **20ft solar cable** (2 cables - 1x 20ft positive, 20ft negative) with MC4 connectors on both sides.